 The above image shows the same grooves BEFORE and AFTER the Kirmuss Restoration Process.
 Contaminants and residues from prior cleanings are removed first, then the release agent that has captured dirt, dust, etc. causing those unwanted pops and clicks.

 We use safe a 35 KHz ultrasonic frequency and to avoid standing waves that reduce efficiency, we add a 70 KHz passive resonance.
 We make changes as to the resonant frequency so we are not just a 35 KHz look alike.
 This evens out cavitation.
-In fact, using the aluminum foil test, and with a Cavin cavitation meter, where we produce 810 Cavins of sonic energy, our 4 records spaced properly with the resonance added evenly distributes the cavitation from bottom to top of the tank and where we do not create high energy impacts onto the record.
-This Patents Pending change as well as where records now float and are not skewered also see record labels now kept dry and are not damaged.
-The entire record is restored up to the needle removal point of the record. (dead wax area).
-No heaters are used and where we monitor water temperature.
-Studies of what custodians have been using as a drying method sees no air or vacuum drying needed as a RESTORED RECORD comes out virtually dry.
-With any few water droplets left: the proven over time mechanical drying and groove polishing method with the supplied optician's cloth is used.
-No films are therefore left.
+In fact, using the aluminum foil test, and with a Cavin cavitation meter, where we produce 810 Cavins of sonic energy, Our 4 records spaced properly with the resonance added evenly distributes the cavitation from bottom to top of the tank and where we do not create high energy impacts onto the record.
+The Patents Pending record spacing and suspension system sees records now float and are not skewered, keeping record labels dry and not damaging them as with other processes.

 PVC Friendly, water soluble, 98- 99% Distilled Water and 1% - 2% Diol2 Propandiol 178, a type of propanol.